State-sponsored Sinhalese colonisation: 1950s

 The first colonisation scheme was in the Gal Oya Valley in the Batticaloa District in 1952.
 Tens of thousands of Sinhalese peasants from the Kegalle and Kandy districts who suffered from land hunger were given fertile land in the upstream end of Gal Oya.
-Tamils and Muslims were also given land in the region.
+A minority of Tamils and Muslims were also given land in the region.
 Gal Oya would later be the site of the first major anti-Tamil riot in 1956.
+Gate Mudaliyar Mohammed Samsudeen Kariapper commented on the effects of this predominant Sinhala colony:

+"In the past, for so many centuries, the community I come from has been the majority community in the Gal Oya Valley, but today by a process of operations carried on by the Gal Oya Development Board and the Provincial Administration, we the Muslims feel that we in our homeland are being reduced to a minority."

 The next colonisation scheme was at Kantale (Kanthalai) tank where peasants from outside of the Trincomalee District were settled in the then Tamil dominant village of Kantale (Kanthalai), 39 km south-west of the Trincomalee town.
 77% of settlers were Sinhalese and the rest were Tamils and Muslims.

 A colonisation scheme was at the areas surrounding the Kantale Tank, 25 km south of Trincomalee town.
 65% of settlers were Sinhalese and the rest were Muslims.

 The colonisation scheme was extended to Tamil speaking areas of Anuradhapura District.
 A scheme was started at Padaviya Tank (Pathavik Kulam), 65 km north-east of Anuradhapura town.
 Parts of the scheme lay in Trincomalee District but were administered by the Sinhalese majority Anuradhapura District.
 Land Development Department employees from this scheme took part in the 1958 anti-Tamil riots.

 Colonisation of Southern Dry Zone in the south of Ceylon was carried out mainly under the Walawe River Valley which was planned in 1959.
 The Uda Walawe Project started in 1969 which resulted in 30,000 net irrigable acres and settlement of around 3440 settlers in the southern dry zone.
 The development of settlements around Walawe, Chandrika and Kiri Ibban reservoirs saw population in the selected region growing from 2,000 in the 1950s to 200,000 by the 2000s.